The Demise of Anita & Bell Punch

 The invention fired the imagination of electronic wizards from Tokyo to Detroit, but since 1973 Rockwell International, the parent company of Sumlock Anita, has stripped the company of its identity.

 This had a dramatic effect on Sumlock Anita, as John Lloyd explains: "In 1975 Rockwell got the contract for the Space Shuttle and lost interest in foreign commercial spin offs.
 It sold all the assets to various buyers.
-The name Sumlock Anita was sold to a trading company which sold off the existing stock and then badged various imported products and until the name finally lost its selling power.
+The name Sumlock Anita was sold to a trading company [Fi-cord International Ltd.] which sold off the existing stock and then badged various imported products [See the ANITA 8011, ANITA 8041 and ANITA 1211] until the name finally lost its selling power.

-Control Systems [the original parent company] and the remainder of the Bell Punch Company had not been sold to Rockwell and continued with its traditional products—ticket printing, ticket issuing machines, coin machines, totalisators, and taximeters—from its headquarters site in Uxbridge, and its factories in Herne Bay, Canterbury, and Glasgow.
+Control Systems Ltd. [the original parent company] and the remainder of the Bell Punch Company had not been sold to Rockwell and continued with its traditional products — ticket printing, ticket issuing machines, coin machines, totalisators, and taximeters — from its headquarters site in Uxbridge, and its factories in Herne Bay, Canterbury, and Glasgow.

 Norbert Kitz stayed with Bell Punch for another year and left to become an independent consultant.
 I stayed with the company until it was broken up in 1986 and asset-stripped, and I was made redundant".

-The ex-Sumlock-Anita sales offices and service offices were then offered as franchises to thoe who worked in them.
+The ex-Sumlock-Anita sales offices and service offices were then offered as franchises to those who worked in them.

 Mike Denman was a service engineer with Sumlock-Anita at the Finchley branch and relates: "The end came in July 1976 when we heard that everyone was to be made redundant.
 I remember it well because I was on maternity leave and my eldest son was one week old.
 The unions were intent on fighting the closure, but the offer of franchises to the service engineers pulled the rug from under them.
 As far as I remember, nearly every service branch put a franchise proposal to the Anita Board and I remember meeting Mr. R. Walter at Anita House, Uxbridge, to be granted ours.
 The one page franchise agreement was very basic, it simply stated which branch we were and the area we were being allocated.
 It also included the fact that we were not allowed to sell as this would compete with the Sumlock Sales franchises.